gicking/STM8_templates/Projects/General_Examples/README.md

   Functionality:
   - configure UART1 for PC in-/output
   - poll if byte was received via UART1
-  - echo bytes back to PC
+  - echo bytes+1 back to PC

 echo_UART_with_ISR: